spideynolove/advanced_algorithmic_trading/code/CH01/read.md

 ### Interval-based (TimeSeriesForest)

-Imagine you have a collection of temperature readings taken every hour throughout the day.
+- Imagine you have a collection of temperature readings taken every hour throughout the day.
 Each reading tells you how warm or cold it is at that specific time.
-Now, you want to use these readings to figure out if the temperature is going to stay the same or change in a predictable way.
+- You want to use these readings to figure out if the temperature is going to stay the same or change in a predictable way.

 1. **Understanding Time Intervals**: TimeSeriesForest looks at these temperature readings over time in intervals—like every hour or every day.
 Instead of just looking at one temperature at a time, it considers how temperatures change over these intervals.